Some facts about neonicotinoids

 - The first neonic was approved in the EU in 2005

 - Neonics are systemic pesticides.
-Unlike contact pesticides, which remain on the surface of the treated leaves, systemic pesticides are taken up by the plant and transported throughout the plant (leaves, flowers, roots and stems, as well as pollen and nectar)
+Unlike contact pesticides, which remain on the surface of the treated parts of plants (e.g. leaves), systemic pesticides are taken up by the plant and transported throughout the plant (leaves, flowers, roots and stems, as well as pollen and nectar)

 - Neonics are much more toxic to invertebrates, like insects, than they are to mammals, birds and other higher organisms